by Dr. Lawrence Wilson

 DOES MEAT DESTROY THE BRAIN?

+Eating meat actually feeds the brain very important nutrients such as omega-3 fatty acids, zinc, selenium, sulfur compounds, amino acids, and others.
 The general statement that meat destroys the brain is completely backwards.
 In fact, some of the greatest harm is done to children, in particular, when they are not fed meat to nourish their brains.

-This occurs even if the meat has been frozen, and is well-cooked.
+This occurs even if the pig meat has been frozen, and is well-cooked.
 It is quite a common problem, though it is not often discussed.
 For this reason I suggest strictly avoiding all products of the pig.

 ISN’T CHOLESTEROL IN MEAT BAD?

 Cholesterol is the raw material from which our bodies make all of the sex hormones such as estrogen, progesterone, testosterone and others.
 It is also the raw material from which we make all of our adrenal hormones such as adrenalin, cortisone, and aldosterone.
 Thus, cholesterol is not a bad substance, as some are made to believe by their poorly informed physicians.